Watchdog: White House violated law in freezing Ukraine aid

-WASHINGTON (AP) — The federal government’s watchdog agency said Thursday a White House office violated federal law in withholding security assistance to Ukraine.
+WASHINGTON — The White House violated federal law in withholding security assistance to Ukraine, an action at the center of President Donald Trump’s impeachment, a federal watchdog agency said Thursday.

-The Government Accountability Office said in a report that the Office of Management and Budget violated the law in holding up the aid.
-The freeze is at center of the impeachment of President Donald Trump.
+T he Government Accountability Office said in a report that the Office of Management and Budget violated the law in holding up the aid, which Congress passed less than a year ago, saying “the President is not vested with the power to ignore or amend any such duly enacted law.”
+The aid in question was held up last summer on orders from Trump but was released in September after a whistleblower’s complaint became public.

 The independent agency, which reports to Congress, said OMB violated the Impoundment Control Act in delaying the security assistance Congress authorized for Ukraine for “policy reasons,” rather than technical budgetary needs.